albdag/ArcStereoNet/README.md

 # Installation for ArcGIS Pro

-Unfortunately, due to the internal changes of Python Environments in ArcGIS Pro, the *ArcStereoNet Pro* version cannot simply be dragged and dropped for it to be installed.
+Unfortunately, due to the internal changes of Python Environments in ArcGIS Pro, the *ArcStereoNet Pro* version cannot be automatically installed.
 The installation process requires a few steps, which are listed below.

 >[!Note]
 >With these steps you will create a new Python environment within ArcGis Pro, where the toolbox dependencies will be installed.
 This is in order to avoid possible conflicts with other Python modules that could be installed in your default environment.
 However, if you are familiar with Python environments in ArcGis Pro, you can also try installing the dependencies within your preferred environment.